gusutabopb/aioinflux/docs/usage.rst

 |query|, returns an :py:class:`~collections.abc.AsyncGenerator` object,
 which can asynchronously iterated.
-Using chunked requests allows response processing to be partially done before the full response is retrieved, reducing overall query time.
+Using chunked requests allows response processing to be partially done before the full response is retrieved, reducing overall query time (at least in theory - your mileage may vary).

 .. code:: python